jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [x] Larger
 - [x] "32.
 Previous Versions"
     - [x] This folder structure seems off when there is essentially only one version, as one document in it.
     - [x] (There used to be multiple versions in one folder.
-Those were put out of scope of the Circle Language Spec.)
+Those were put out of scope of the Encircle Language Spec.)

 ### 2020-05-23 Done Merging Inheritance Articles Together